mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 ## Known limitations

-* Service name can't contain characters that aren't allowed in a DNS name (for example `/`) if using Marathon LB integration.
+* Service name cannot contain characters that are not allowed in a DNS name (for example `/`) if using Marathon LB integration.

 # Version v0.4.3